Documentation

 # this is needed on GitHub Actions to fetch the base branch to make a diff |

-This command will mutate only those files, that were added in the Pull Request.
-The diff is done between the current branch and the base branch.
+This command will mutate only those files that were added in the Pull Request.
+The diff is done between the current branch and a common ancestor of it and the base branch.
+If there is no common ancestor available, perhaps because your CI server used a shallow checkout, or you have unrelated branches, infection will use a direct diff between branches as a fallback.

 It’s possible to configure the base branch, see